mobify/stencil/README.md

 ```

 Always import Stencil components *after* your Sass variables and *before* any of your own components.
 This ensures that Stencil receives the values you want for any of its configurable variables while allowing you to reliably build on what it provides.

-Use {TBA method} to include any scripts the component may provide.

 ### Implementing a Stencil component